seedsmarketplace/voie/README.md

 voie
 ====

-Seeds Marketplace Platform - A supply chain system for job seekers and employers
+Seed Market Place Platform - A supply chain system for job seekers and employers